-Students will be prepared for entry into clinical rotations and through participation in a series of learning models including, but not limited to:
+During the Simulation Rotation, students will be prepared for entry into clinical rotations and also participate in a series of learning models including, but not limited to:

-- Introduction to rotations and the hospital environment - Academic aspects of clinical rotations - Occupational Safety and Health Administration (OSHA) - Health Insurance Portability and Accountability Act (HIPAA)

-- Electronic health record, billing, and coding - Osteopathic documentation - State-wide core orientation - Entrustable Professional Activities (EPA) - Prescription writing and risk evaluation mitigation strategies (REMS) - Behavior and professionalism in the workplace
+- Introduction to clinical rotations and the hospital environment - Academic aspects of clinical rotations - Occupational Safety and Health Administration (OSHA) - Health Insurance Portability and Accountability Act (HIPAA) - Electronic health record, billing, and coding - Osteopathic medical documentation - State-wide core orientation - Entrustable Professional Activities (EPAs) - Prescription writing and risk evaluation mitigation strategies (REMS) - Behavior and professionalism in the workplace

-Students will be certified in OSHA and HIPAA training upon successful completion of this course.
+Students will be certified in BLS, ACLS, OSHA and HIPAA training upon successful completion of this course.

-OMED 710 and OMED 712: Internal Medicine (IM) I and II - 10.0 Credits each
+OMED 710 and OMED 712: Medicine I and II - 10.0 Credits each

-The Internal Medicine rotations will expand the student's knowledge and competencies in Internal Medicine by working in a team managing patients in both hospital and outpatient settings.
+The Medicine rotations will expand the student's knowledge and competencies in Medicine by working in a team managing patients in hospital settings.
 Students will assist in the management of patients under the supervision of attending physician(s) and other members of the interdisciplinary healthcare team, including interns and residents.
 The student is expected to participate in patient care, teaching rounds, educational conferences, and lectures.